 She also is guest lecturer at the Chair of Agricultural and Food Marketing (Prof. Dr. Ulrich Orth), Faculty of Agricultural and Nutritional Sciences at the Christian-Albrechts University in Kiel, Germany, where her Habilitation is under review.

-Simone is an editorial board member of the Journal of Sensory Studies and reviews for a large number of marketing and food journals.
+Simone is an editorial board member of the International Journal of Wine Business Research (IJWBR) and the Journal of Sensory Studies and reviews for a large number of marketing and food journals.

 In 2010 Simone received the Early Career Researcher Special Commendation from the Division of Business at University of South Australia.